-Guided Projects give learners all over the world the ability to follow-along with experts as they execute projects with real-world relevance.
-In this article, we’ll outline the content specifications for Guided Projects along with our pedagogical principles.
+Guided Projects give learners the ability to follow along with instructors as they execute projects with real-world applications.
+This article outlines content specifications for Guided Projects and Coursera's pedagogical principles.

 Guided Projects vs. Courses

-If the instructor is simply seeking to explain theoretical concepts or to teach conceptual knowledge that doesn't require a software application, Guided Projects are not the best choice.
-This type of instruction would be better suited for the traditional course format with video lectures.
+If the instructor is seeking to explain theoretical concepts or to teach conceptual knowledge that doesn't require a software application, a course would be a great choice rather than a Guided Project.

 At a glance, here are our content requirements and recommendations for Guided Projects:

 Optionally you can also include a graded quiz at the end of your guided project.
 The first task of your Guided Project should welcome and introduce the learners to the project.
 You should introduce your audience, learning objectives, and any prerequisites if needed.